How to Wear Soccer Shin Guards Properly: 4 Simple

 Summary

-To summarize, knowing how to wear shin guards is one of the most important things to know how to do when playing soccer, especially in a competitive environment, to stay safe and injury-free.
-The right size shin guard is going to come down to personal preference, but always make sure they provide enough protection and that you wear them securely.
+To summarize, knowing how to wear shin guards is one of the most important things to know when playing soccer, especially in a competitive environment, to stay safe and injury-free.
+The right size shin guard comes down to personal preference, but always make sure it provides enough protection and that you wear it securely.

 Frequently Asked Questions